Anduin2017/TravelIC/readme.md

 9. Configure your WeChat pay

 For more information about how to run it in your WeChat account, please view WeChat Document at [https://mp.weixin.qq.com/wiki](https://mp.weixin.qq.com/wiki)

+## How to contribute

+Directly fork this repo and edit it.
+When you have successfully fixed an issue or have successfully made some useful change, please create a pull request.

+If you are faceing any problem, please disscuss it at Issues.